User Management

 https://<CONNECTWARE HOST>/admin?redirect=/services/foo/bar&apiToken=barFoo

 A JWT provides access to Connectware with the same permissions as the user who generated it so it should be handled following good security practices.
-Ideally these tokens should be always generated by users with as much permissions levels as required and not more.
+Ideally these tokens should be always generated by users with as many permission levels as required and not more.

-In future Connectware version the Admin-UI will add support for creating these tokens too.
+In future Connectware versions the Admin-UI will add support for creating these tokens too.

 Access Permissions for Admin-UI